Today I want to talk about the enigma of solo wargaming.

 Please take a second to rate this.
 It helps us deliver to you the stuff you enjoy.

-At War with Myself!
-Thoughts & Tips on Solo Wargaming
+My Thoughts & Tips on Solo Wargaming with Practical Advice

 Howdy wargamers and hobbyists.
 I have been playing tabletop miniature games since the late 80's with HeroQuest and Space Crusade, before progressing to Space Marine (Epic), and I haven't looked back since.